kamontat/gitgo/README.md

 message
 ```

-1. `Type` is the word (usually contain only 1 word) that represent the commit
+1. `Type` (configable) is the word (usually contain only 1 word) that represent the commit
-2. `Scope` is a scope of commit type
+2. `Scope` (configable) is a scope of commit type
-3. `Title` is the important part, that show what the commit for (should less that 50 word)
+3. `Title` (configable) is the important part, that show what the commit for (should less that 50 word)
-4. `Message` (optional) is the long description about the commit that might/might not relate to the commit, e.g. add sign text, add long description for more detail
+4. `Message` (configable) is the long description about the commit that might/might not relate to the commit, e.g. add sign text, add long description for more detail

 ### Branch